 Is it more costly than missing out on opportunities to land top candidates?

 Culture is a major element in hiring modern employees.
 Engagement is also an irreplaceable factor in the likelihood that your current employees will be willing to bring in referrals.
-If your current team feels a strong commitment to your organization, they're more likely to refer their
+If your current team feels a strong commitment to your organization, they're more likely to refer their network for roles at your organization.

-Workers should be engaged by their salary
+Objection 4: People should be engaged by their salary

 Money can't buy loyalty, and it certainly can't buy engagement.
 Sure, it's absolutely vital to pay your employees a fair and equitable wage.
 The problem is, money is a fungible resource.
-Your salary dollars are worth exactly the same to an employee that your arch-nemesis competitor's.
+Your salary dollars are worth exactly the same to an employee as your competitor's.
 The day they're willing or able to offer a few more of those dollars than you are, it's time to start drafting that job posting.

 Culture is non-fungible.
 Engagement, and the emotional commitment to your organization that it embodies, are inherently non-fungible.
 If you're providing an extraordinary culture and work environment, the commitment that often inspires will be much harder to break, even in the face of a more tantalizing salary offer.